johnwarne/reddit-top-rss/README.md

 ![Reddit Top RSS screenshot](dist/img/preview.gif?raw=true)

+## Motivation

+I prefer to interact with Reddit in a low-volume way, so I let Reddit Top RSS surface the most popular posts per subreddit in my [RSS reader of choice](https://reederapp.com/).
+I usually use the `averagePostsPerDay` filter so I can expect a certain amount of posts in my feeds per day.

 ## Installation and usage

 To install, clone this repository somewhere with PHP >= 5.6 installed, and open `index.php` in a browser to view the front end.
 Enter your parameters into the fields to get a preview of the posts that the filters will output.
 Click the `RSS` button at top to open a new tab with the rendered RSS XML output of the specified filters.
 This is the URL you subscribe to in your RSS aggregator.